Getting Started with Inky pHAT

 Weather example

 Next, we'll take a look at the weather example.
-It displays the time and date at which the weather was last updated, a little icon describing the current weather, and the temperature and pressure at your chosen location.
+It displays the time and date at which the weather was last updated, a little icon describing the current weather, and the temperature and wind direction at your chosen location.

 To run the example, type the following in the terminal: